 Such episodes may also lead to intense, long-term self-recrimination.
-In his short story, "On Violence," David Nicholson (1995) describes the humiliation he felt when, as a ten-year-old and a recent immigrant to Washington, D.C., from Jamaica, he refused to participate in a staged fight despite pressure from his peers.
+In his short story, and a recent immigrant to Washington, D.C., from Jamaica, he refused to participate in a staged fight despite pressure from his peers.
 As he states, "I'd done nothing to Furman.
 He'd done nothing to me.
 And besides, one of us might get hurt."
 As he notes, "It is a terrible thing to be condemned by others as a coward, but it is even worse to condemn yourself as one.
-For that reason, I brood about that time in the alley more often than is probably healthy" (1995, pp. 29-30).
+For that reason, I brood about that time in the alley more often than is probably healthy" (1995:29-30).